Management (MGMT)

 This course is repeatable for 16 credits.

 Develop comprehensive skills to navigate and manage cross-cultural management issues, leveraging best practices for a globalized era.
-Based on recent evidence-based research, (1) identify the role of culture and its influence on employee behavior at intercultural work settings; (2) develop a perspective to explore the challenges modern organizations face when leading and managing globalizing employees and (3) develop a capacity to effectively manage diverse workforces in cross-cultural settings by enhanced cultural awareness of, and adaptability for different cultures and business norms.
+Identify the role of culture and its influence on employee behavior at intercultural work settings.
+Explore the challenges modern organizations face when leading and managing globalizing employees.
+Develop a capacity to effectively manage diverse workforces in cross-cultural settings by enhancing cultural awareness of, and adaptability for different cultures and business norms.

 Prerequisite: BA 550 with B- or better